 What to do next?

-If your symptoms are not settling after 2-4 weeks then please make a further appointment to discuss with your doctor to discuss other treatments.
+If your symptoms are not settling after 2 to 4 weeks then please make a further appointment to discuss with your doctor to discuss other treatments.

 Providing NHS Services